helpingstar/cs285-script/script/CS_285_Lecture_7_Part_3.md

 36. So you could think of Theta Q iteration as optimizing an error, the error being the Bellman error, the difference between Q, ϕ, SA, and those target values Y, and that is kind of the closest to an actual optimization objective.
 37. But of course, that error itself doesn't really reflect the goodness of your policy.
 38. It's just the accuracy with which you're able to copy your target values.
-39. If the error is 0, then you know that Q, ϕ, SA is equal to RSA plus gamma max A prime Q, ϕ, S prime A prime.
+39. If the error is 0, then you know that Q, ϕ, SA is equal to RSA plus γ max A prime Q, ϕ, s' A prime.
 40. And this is an optimal Q function, corresponding to the error of fit.
 41. And this is an optimal Q function, corresponding to the optimal policy π prime, where the policy is recovered by the argmax rule.
 42. So this you can show maximizes reward.